• Kracker Archive

 In February and March 2014, volunteers working in collaboration with the state archaeologists made excavations on the crash site which was pointed out to them by eyewitnesses.
 They found about 40 parts of the aircraft, including the type label of a suspension strut in the undercarriage, a panel from the upper gun turret, one cylinder from an engine with relics of the cylinder head and the spark plug, and one large part, presumably belonging to the mechanism with which a flap of some kind was moved.

-(1) The pilot, Flt Lt.
-Joe Herman, had not yet clipped on his chute which was stored in the engineer’s compartment when he was blown out.
+The pilot, Flt Lt.
+Herman, had not yet clipped on his chute which was stored in the engineer’s compartment when he was blown out.
 After a free fall of about 12,000 feet he fell into something which he could manage to hold on to, and which turned out to be the legs of Flt Sgt.
 Vivash who was just opening his chute.
-The two men both survived the landing, however they were both suffering from injuries sustained partly while on board of the burning plane and partly through the landing.
+The two men both survived the landing, but Flt Herman broke several of his ribs when Flt Sgt.
+Vivash landed on him.
+Flt Sgt.
+Vivash fractured both of his ankles.

-(2) Sgt Harry Walter Knott managed to evade capture until 9th November when he was taken prisoner near the Rhine river which he was trying to cross.
-He was taken to Dulag Luft and then to Stalag Luft 7 Bankau.(3) Civilians arrived at the crash site at about 22:00 hrs (i.e. about half an hour after the crash) and found there one airman who was still alive and, when spoken to, asked for water.
+Civilians arrived at the crash site at about 22:00 hrs, about 30 minutes after the crash, and found there one (1) airman who was still alive and, when spoken to, asked for water.
 A horse drawn farm cart was fetched, padded with straw, and the wounded airman put on it.
-Four men accompanied him on the journey to a hospital in the nearby town of Neviges.
-On arrival, the airman was dead
+Four (4) men accompanied him on the journey to a hospital in the nearby town of Neviges.
+On arrival, the airman was dead.

-From other eyewitness accounts it seems that there were three more airmen seen on the site, apparently dead: One in the wreck, one lying in the meadow, and one hanging in a tree in his parachute.
+From other eyewitness accounts it seems that there were three (3) more airmen seen on the site, apparently dead.
+One was in the wreck, one lying in the meadow, and one hanging in a tree in his parachute.
 Eyewitnesses state that the man hanging in the tree was not removed until the salvage team of the German army had arrived on 5th November.
-By way of elimination [see (4)] it seems that the injured man and the man hanging in the tree were Nicholson and Underwood, but researchers could not yet determine who was who.
+By way of elimination it appears that the injured man and the man hanging in the tree were Fg Off.
+Nicholson and Flt Sgt.
+Underwood, but researchers could not yet determine who was who.

-(4) Post-war letters of the Neviges police and the Neviges mayor to the then Military Government state that two dead bodies were recovered from the crash site and taken to the morgue of the Neviges hospital during the evening or night of the 4th, upon orders of an officer of the criminal police who copied the numbers on their ID tags into his notebook.
-The numbers were those of Duncan and Wilson.
+Post-war letters of the Neviges police and the Neviges mayor to the then Military Government state that two (2) dead bodies were recovered from the crash site and taken to the morgue of the Neviges hospital during the evening or night of the 4th, upon orders of an officer of the criminal police who copied the numbers on their ID tags into his notebook.
+The numbers were those of Plt Off.
+Duncan and Flt Sgt.
+Wilson.

 All four casualties were buried initially by the German army on 8th November 1944 in the Protestant Cemetery of Neviges, Plot L, Row 3, Graves 4 through 7.
 For reasons unknown, the inscription on the wooden cross on their graves spoke of “American airmen”, and the burials were never entered in the burial register.